2 Theories

 In particular, having a theory allows you to explain observed data and predict new data.
 Both of these are good things for a theory to do.
 For example, if it turned out that the money causes happiness theory was true, we could use it to explain observations such as greater levels of happiness among wealthy people.
 We could also make predictions about the effects of policies like giving out a universal basic income on overall happiness.4 Explanation is an important feature of good theories, but it’s also easy to trick yourself by using a vague theory to explain a finding post hoc (after the fact).
 Thus, the best test of a theory is typically a new prediction, as we discuss below.

 4 The relationship between money and happiness is actually much more complicated than what we’re assuming here.
-For example, Killingsworth, Kahneman, and Mellers (2023) describes a collaboration between two sets of researchers that had different viewpoints on the connection between money and happiness.
+For example, Killingsworth, Kahneman, and Mellers (2023) describes a collaboration between two sets of researchers who had different viewpoints on the connection between money and happiness.

 One final note: Causal diagrams are a very useful formalism, but they leave the generalizability of the causal relationships implicit.
 For example, will more money result in more happiness for everyone, or just for people at particular ages or in particular cultural contexts?
 “Who does this theory apply to?” is an important question to ask about any proposed causal framework.